-ncfe Progression (in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written commu nication skills/ mathe Learning Outcome 1: Task 1: I ne learner will Task details Image here [visual reinforcement to aid readability of assignment] You must/ should/ co You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical asse ✓ These are just e essment examples [delete as app propriate]
+ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate] Learning Outcome 1: Task 1: I he learner will Task details Image here [visual reinforcement to aid readability of assignment] You must/ should/ co uld produce the follow wing evidence: ✓ A written report ✓ A presentation ✓ A practical asset ✓ These are just e propriate]

-Learning Outcome 2: 2: The learner will
+Learning Outcome 2: The learner will

-Task 2: Delete if necessary
+ask 2: Delete if necessary

 Task details Delete if ne Image here

-You must/ should/ cou ld produce the followin ng evidence:
+You must/ should/ cou Id produce the following evidence:

-✓ A written report ✓ A presentation ✓ A practical asses ✓ These are just explanation ssment kamples [delete as appro opriate]
+✓ A written report ✓ A presentation ✓ A practical assest ✓ These are just estimates ssment kamples [delete as appropri ate]

 Learning Outcome 3: The learner will

 Task 3: Delete if neces sary

 Task details Delete if necessary Image here

-You must/ should/ cou ld produce the followin ng evidence:
+You must/ should/ cou Id produce the following evidence:

-✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]
+A written report A presentation A practical assessment These are just examples [delete as appropriate]

 Grading Descriptors Pass Distinction

 Merit